-The Company finds its suppliers and customers across the globe, while operations and operating costs are spread across several different countries and currencies.
-Fluctuation in exchange rates, in particular, movements in US dollar against the Euro, may have a material impact on the Company's financial results.
-Note that our business is partly executed on a dollar basis on the sales side, whereas the reporting currency is Euro.
-In case that foreign currency effects have a significant impact, the exposure is hedged through adequate instruments.
-The local expenditures are partly covered in local African currencies that can fluctuate from the earnings that are in USD.
+The Company finds its suppliers and customers across the globe, whilst operations and operating costs are spread across several different countries and currencies.
+Fluctuation in exchange rates, in particular, movements in USD against EUR, may have a material impact on the Company's financial results.
+Note that our business is partly executed on a USD basis on the sales side, whereas the reporting currency is EUR.
+In case that foreign currency effects have a significant impact, exposure is hedged through adequate instruments.
+Local expenditures are partly covered in local African currencies that can fluctuate from the earnings that are in USD.
 Note that this exposure is limited.